 Update 3 January 2017: Dyson and former CEO Max Conze have now dropped their legal claims against each other, following a settlement by the company.
 A spokesperson for Dyson says: “All claims have been withdrawn and settled” but has declined to comment further.

-Electronics company Dyson has filed a lawsuit against its former CEO Max Conze for allegedly leaking company secrets.
+Electronics company Dyson has made legal claims against its former CEO Max Conze for allegedly leaking company secrets.

 Conze originally stepped down from his position as CEO earlier this year in October.
 He was appointed to the role in 2011 after running Dyson’s US office, according to the BBC.